Truths, Mystery and Memory: Why the National Gallery Singapore Still Fascinates Me

 Looking Ahead: What Heritage Truly Means

-Heritage is not a static archive of the past; it is a living continuum.
-As Singapore evolves, the question is not whether modernity replaces tradition, but how the two coexist.
-Our skyline may rise higher each decade, yet beneath it remains a foundation built on memory, migration, and shared experience.
+Heritage is not a static archive of the past.
+It is a living continuum.
+As Singapore evolves, the question is not whether modernity replaces tradition, but how both can coexist with dignity.

 Key Reflections